Alphabetical List Of All Patterns

 - Logbook Keeper

-Select a member of your team to be specifically accountable for keeping up to date records of all information the team requires.
+Select a member of your team to be specifically accountable for keeping up-to-date records of all information the team requires.

 - Meeting Host

-Select someone to take responsibility for the preparation and follow-up of meetings, workshops or other events.
+Select someone to take responsibility for the preparation and follow-up of meetings, workshops, or other events.

 - Navigate via Tension

-- Open Space For Change
+- Open Space for Change

 Invite everyone to create and run experiments for evolving the organization.